 Common dog digestive problems

 Dogs can suffer from a variety of digestive issues, but there are some common ones which are easily spotted and treated.
-Find out about the symptoms, causes and treatments of these common problems in this article.
+Find out about the symptoms, causes, and treatments of these common problems in this article.

 Adult Dachshund standing on an examination table in a vets office with its owner.

-While dogs tend to have robust digestive systems, there are some common issues they can suffer from caused by bacteria, diet, lifestyle and other factors.
-The symptoms of these issues can point to a number of potential causes, so it’s important to consult your vet for further advice and treatment.
+While dogs tend to have robust digestive systems, there are some common issues they can suffer from caused by bacteria, diet, lifestyle, and other factors.
+The symptoms of these issues can point to a number of potential causes, so it's important to consult your vet for further advice and treatment.

-Symptoms and causes of diarrhoea in dogs
+Symptoms and causes of diarrhea in dogs

-An infestation of parasites can cause diarrhoea in your dog, including roundworms, flatworms, and protozoa, like coccidia.
+An infestation of parasites can cause diarrhea in your dog, including roundworms, flatworms, and protozoa, like coccidia.
 Although de-worming gets rid of worms in the digestive tract, your dog is still at risk as not all treatments are effective against all parasites.

-Your dog may also have diarrhoea if they have a dietary hypersensitivity, or allergy, or if they are suffering from malabsorption – where their body is unable to get what it needs from their food.
+Your dog may also have diarrhea if they have a dietary hypersensitivity, or allergy, or if they are suffering from malabsorption - where their body is unable to get what it needs from their food.

-Treatment of diarrhoea in dogs
+Treatment of diarrhea in dogs

 Puppy Poodle standing indoors eating from a ceramic bowl.